 gcloud endpoints services deploy api_descriptor.pb api_config.yaml api_config_http.yaml

 Note that if there are conflicting values in your YAML files, the values in the last specified file override the others.
-You can find out more about how Cloud Endpoints handles merging multiple YAML files in Configuring a gRPC API Service.
+You can find out more about how Endpoints handles merging multiple YAML files in Configuring a gRPC service.

 rollout option set to

 you don't need to restart or redeploy ESP.
 The